 Who qualifies for a VA loan?

 You can apply for a VA loan if you are a member of the military, the National Guard, a veteran, or a reservist.
-The spouses of military members who died in the line of duty may also qualify.
+If you’re the surviving spouse of a veteran or the spouse of a veteran who is missing in action or being held as a prisoner of war (POW), you may also qualify for a VA loan.

 If you’re an active-duty member of the military, you must have at least six months of service before you apply.
 The waiting period drops to three months during war periods.
 Members of the National Guard and reservists must wait six years.
 (Source)

 Veterans with a dishonorable discharge don’t qualify for a VA loan.
 Your character of discharge must be either honorable, under honorable conditions, or general to be eligible.
 (Source)

 To get a VA loan you first need a Certificate of Eligibility (COE) from the Veterans Affairs.
 A VA COE shows a mortgage lender that your military service meets the requirements for a VA loan.
 Although you don’t need a COE to start the VA loan application process, a COE is required to close the mortgage.

 |Qualifying Wartime & Peacetime Periods||Qualifying Active Duty Dates||Minimum Active Duty Service Requirements|